 3. Safety and Services

 From open-air venue options with plenty of room for social distancing, to our walkable waterfront downtown helping to reduce your attendees’ transportation needs, when you book a meeting in Norfolk, you can plan on it being a safe one.The moment you choose Norfolk, our incredible event planning team will be there every step of the way.
-You’ll get a dedicated Convention Services Managers to ensure your event goes smoothly.
-Our sales and convention teams are masked up, coached up, and pumped up to make your Norfolk meeting the safest, and best one yet.
+You’ll get a dedicated Destination Services Manager to ensure your event goes smoothly.
+Our Sales and Destination Services teams are coached up and pumped up to make your Norfolk meeting the most successful one yet.

 4. World Class Off-site and Unique Venues